bryce-bowles/lending-club-classification/README.md

-# 3 - Logistic regression model and a classification tree model for predicting the final status of a loan based on the variables loan_amnt, funded_amnt_inv, term, int_rate, installment, grade, emp_length, home_ownership, annual_inc, verification_status, loan_status, purpose, title, dti, total_pymnt, delinq_2yrs, open_acc, pub_rec, last_pymnt_d, last_pymnt_amnt, application_type, revol_bal, revol_util, recoveries.
+# 3 - Logistic regression model and a classification tree model for:
+Predicting the final status of a loan based on the variables loan_amnt, funded_amnt_inv, term, int_rate, installment, grade, emp_length, home_ownership, annual_inc, verification_status, loan_status, purpose, title, dti, total_pymnt, delinq_2yrs, open_acc, pub_rec, last_pymnt_d, last_pymnt_amnt, application_type, revol_bal, revol_util, recoveries.

 First, the variables were modified from the previous models.
 Columns where again filtered to exclude all status types except “Fully Paid” and “Charged Off” and to only include the final status’.
 Similar preprocessing steps were used to remove any NA’s and adjust the home_owndership variable categories.
 Once again, the categories “ANY” and “NONE” were grouped with RENT.
 The below summary was used to identify variable preprocessing needs.
 The data was split to get a sample of 10% while choosing the same proportions of status types in both the training and test data.
 Next, the missing data (N/As) are replaced, using the median from training data to fill the test data to prevent leakage.
 Since the ratio of loan_status is about 4 “charged off” to 1 “fully paid”, weights were added to indicate the significance of each type.